-- Admire the works of Claude Monet at the Chichu Art Museum
+- Encounter Claude Monet at Chichu Art Museum

 How to Get There

-Access to Naoshima Island is by ferry.
-Naoshima can be reached via two ports, Miyanoura Port on the west side of the island, and Honmura Port on the east side.
-Ferries to Naoshima depart from the city of Takamatsu and Uno Port in Okayama.
+Take a ferry to Naoshima Island.
+The island can be reached from two ports: Miyanoura Port on the west side of the island and Honmura Port on the east side.
+Ferries to Naoshima Island depart from Takamatsu Port in Kagawa and Uno Port in Okayama.

-Observe the interplay between art and everyday life
+Observe the interaction between art and everyday life

 The Art House Project is a collaboration of art and architecture within the context of community and urban revitalization, where world-renowned artists are transforming houses and other structures into artworks.

 While it is possible to view major artworks on Naoshima Island during a one-night stay, but a longer stay is recommended to experience the greater Naoshima area.

 The Setouchi Triennale is held on 12 islands in the Seto Inland Sea, including Naoshima Island.
 Site-specific sculptures, exhibitions, installations, and other works are presented for approximately 100 days running through three seasons, spring, summer, and fall.
 Although on Naoshima Island, visitors can view a variety of artworks throughout the year, during the Setouchi Triennale, facilities such as the Chichu Art Museum also participate in the Triennale and exhibit more works.